waittim/waittim.github.io/_posts/2019-10-15-coverage-probability.md

 # Step 5: Simulation visualization
 **Perform the simulation.**

 In order to make the results more intuitive, we can use *geom_linerange()* function in *ggplot* to draw the 95% confidence interval.
-And set the 95% confidence interval which did not capture the real mean of original distribution, "0" as a red line.
+And set the 95% confidence interval which did not capture the real mean of the original distribution, "0" as a red line.
 ```{r}
 quantile95_df <- as.data.frame(t(quantile95_list))
 quantile95_df["sample_num"] <- seq(1:ncol(samples))